Crew of the Rocinante

-- Team Mom: He prepares a sit down meal and fusses over everyone to lighten the mood after the events on Eros.
+- Team Mom: Best highlighted when he prepares a sit down meal and fusses over everyone to lighten the mood after the events on Eros.

 A mechanic aboard the Pur'n'Kleen ice trawler Canterbury.
 He's an Earther who doesn't talk about his past but knows a lot about brothels and Baltimore.
 He's eerily comfortable, and even cheerful, at the prospect of violence.

-- Ambiguously Bi: A female reporter offers sex for info, he turns her down because he "doesn't shit where he eats".
+- In "Delta-V," a female reporter offers sex for info, he turns her down because he "doesn't shit where he eats".
 That reporter's male co-worker asks if he has a shot, Amos tells him the same thing.
 He never says "I'm not interested."
 Like most things with Amos, though, its hard to say for sure, as things that would be meaningful for anyone else are often (but not always) meaningless to him, and its often anybodys guess which is which.